NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 3: Exclusions
 - Manually review each code, one by one
         <details><summary><i>How exclude?</i> [Click to expand]</summary>Eliminate by: name, route, formulation (not by product identifier) </details>

-- *Why exclude?*
-    - The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to medications given in the eye for glaucoma, instead of medications given by mouth to slow the heart)
+        <details><summary><i>Why exclude?</i> [Click to expand]</summary>The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to medications given in the eye for glaucoma, instead of medications given by mouth to slow the heart) </details>

 - *Why not exclude using product identifiers?*
     - Its a less transparent coding method.
     - Product identifiers are numerical codes that do not contain qualitative information.